-1980),19 as in (4), but only right-branching, as in (3b) or (5b)?
-The answer is already one in terms of evolutionary selection.
+terms of adaptive selection in the course of grammar evolution.
 Although it is preferable to have the head presented early, as in (4), compared to (3), the structure (4) is disfavored by the general processing system that runs the parser.
 (4) is too clumsy for parsing by a left corner parser, compared to a right-branching structure (2a), as a comparison of (2a) and (4) shows.
 It suffices to notice the brackets accumulating at the beginning rather than at the end.

 The situation is entirely different with (3).
-Right-branching structures, which are embedding on the left side of the head and its projections, guarantee that the item that is parsed is higher in the structure than any other item that follows within the constituent that is parsed.
-The constituent node is always the mother node of the phrase being parsed.
+Right-branching structures, which are embedding on the left side of the head and its projections, guarantee that an item, when it is parsed, is higher in the structure than any other item that follows within the same phrase.
+The immediately domination constituent node is always the node of the phrase, that dominates the rest of the phrase.
 So, universally, we see a basic asymmetry.
 Phrases are universally right-branching.
-Left-branching projection of lexical heads do not exist.
+Leftbranching projections of lexical heads do not exist.
 This has been proposed and justified first in Haider (1992) and later on in several publications, e.g. Haider (1997), Haider (2000).
 The build-up of the structure (5b) follows directly from the interaction of directional licensing and a universal constraint, namely the Basic Branching Constraint (BBC), see Haider (1992), (1997), (2000), (2013:3).
 Given that phrases are universally right-branching and, as it is the case for VO, the verbal licensing directionality is opposite to the direction of merger in a head-initial structure, the shell structure is the predicted outcome of structuring.
 (6a) to (6d) are the respective steps of merger:

-- (6) a. [begrudge \rightarrow everything] - b. [everyone [begrudge→everything]] - c. [begrudge→ [everyone [begrudge everything]]] - d. [everyone [begrudge [everyone [begrudge everything]]]
+- (6) a. [begrudge $\rightarrow$ everything] - b. [everyone [begrudge→everything]] - c. [begrudge→ [everyone [begrudge everything]]] - d. [everyone [begrudge [everyone [begrudge everything]]]

 First in (6a), the lowest argument joins the verb and receives the canonical directional licensing by the verbal head.
-Then, the indirect object is merged with the structure (6a) in the rightbranching structure (6b).
+Then, the indirect object is merged with the structure (6a) in the right-branching structure (6b).
 Since the verb licenses to the right, it needs to be re-instantiated for licensing the indirect object directionally (6c).
 This is how the shell structure emerges in complex head-initial phrases, and only in head-initial ones.

 Finally, the subject argument is merged VP-internally (6d).
 Again, a licenser on its left is needed.
 In [S[VO]] languages, this is a preceding functional head, viz.
 T°, or I° in previous versions.
-The subject phrase predictably raises to the spec position of the functional head.20 This is enforced since the condition that triggers V re-instantiation and subject raising is the mutual c-command requirement of directional licensing: The licenser and the licensee have to c-command each other (Haider 2010: 29) and the licensee must be in the canonical directional-ity domain of the licenser.
-For head-initial phrases, this entails that in a complex projection, the licenser gets re-instantiated higher.21 The position from which the subject c-commands the
+The subject phrase predictably raises to the spec position of the functional head.
+This is enforced since the condition that triggers V re-instantiation and subject raising is the mutual c-command requirement of directional licensing: The licenser and the licensee have to c-command each other (Haider 2010: 29) and the licensee must be in the canonical directional-ity domain of the licenser.
+For head-initial phrases, this entails that in a complex projection, the licenser gets re-instantiated higher.
+The position from which the subject c-commands the functional head licensing the base position of the subject is the spec-position of the functional head.
+In OV structures, the head and each projection are licit licensers.
+In VO languages, the projection nodes of the head are on the 'wrong' side, directionality-wise.